PrefectHQ/prefect-monday/README.md

 ## Welcome!

-Prefect integrations interacting with Monday
+Prefect integrations interacting with monday.com.

 The tasks within this collection were created by a code generator using the service's GraphQL schema.